raschke-chainsulting/crowdfunding/docs/Crowdfunding.md

 function withdrawlFunds(uint256 _projectId) external nonpayable
 ```

 Withdraws the funds of the project with the given id.
 The caller must be the owner of the project.
+The withdrawl flag will be set by calling this function allowing the owner to withdraw the funds only once.